Kids on winning robotics team told, 'Go back to Mexico'

 As the group, called the Pleasant Run PantherBots, and their parents left the challenge last month in Plainfield, Ind., competing students from other Indianapolis-area schools and their parents were waiting for them in the parking lot.

-“Go back to Mexico!” two or three kids screamed at their brown-skin peers and their parents.
+“Go back to Mexico!” two or three kids screamed at their brown-skin peers and their parents, according to some who were there.

 This verbal attack had spilled over from the gymnasium.
 While the children were competing, one or two parents disparaged the Pleasant Run kids with racist comments — and loud enough for the Pleasant Run families to hear.

 “They were pointing at us and saying that ‘Oh my God, they are champions of the city all because they are Mexican.
-They are Mexican, and they are ruining our country,’ ” Diocelina Herrera, the mother of PantherBot Angel Herrera-Sanchez, heard a woman say.
+They are Mexican, and they are ruining our country,’ ” said Diocelina Herrera, the mother of PantherBot Angel Herrera-Sanchez.

-If you allow racism and hate to dictate these things, minority students from the east side of the city, poor kids from a Title I school, aren’t supposed to be smart.
-They aren’t supposed to be talented.
-They aren’t supposed to be technologically savvy.
+These are minority students from the east side of the city, poor kids from a Title I school.

-And they definitely aren’t supposed to be able to best white students from surrounding communities.

 “For the most part, the robotics world is kind of a white world,” said Lisa Hopper, the team’s coach and a Pleasant Run second-grade teacher.
 “They’re just not used to seeing a team like our kids.